Jonnx/laravel-aws-cloud9/README.md

 ## Postgres

-To access the local postgres instance simply run the mysql command as the super user:
+To access the local postgres instance simply run the mysql command:

 ```
 psql